It is the most wonderful time of the year and Christmas is just round the corner!

 They have a unique feeding habit, flapping their pectoral fins in the sand to expose buried prey such as clams.
 Bat rays are known to be gentle but when attacked, it has have one to three venomous barbed spines at the base of their long tails for defense.

-We are above the huge Open Ocean Habitat to catch Scuba Santa and Elves before they made their dive to greet the visitors.
+We are above the huge Open Ocean Habitat to see the diving team getting into costume and preparing for the show.
+We managed to catch Scuba Santa and Elves before they made their dive to greet the visitors.

 Ho ho ho … Scuba Santa is here!
 We are so happy to meet him.